Vladyas/Pdfs_generate_and_update/readme.md

 Python 3.9; PySide6

 A user should register the app by https://console.cloud.google.com/apis/credentials in order to allow the app communicate with Google Drive services.
+- Register the app as Desktop app
+- Download API credentials in json file (with very long name) and rename to **credentials.json**
-As result, **credentials.json** file with user Google API secrets and API keys should be saved to the app directory before the first start.
+- Save **credentials.json** to the app directory before the first start.

 ### License